mfaizan438/otto-insurance-calculator/README.md

 The project has been containerized to ensure a consistent development and production environment.
 The Docker Compose setup includes a service for the Node.js application and a MySQL database.

 ## Running Test Cases
-npm run test
+Unit tests for both the controllers and services have been developed to ensure all components are functioning as expected. npm run test

 ## Encryption and Decryption